bevy-cheatbook/bevy-cheatbook/src/setup/unofficial-plugins.md

 There are two plugins you can choose from:

+  - [`heron`][project::heron]
+    - Idiomatic to Bevy.
+Nice user-friendly integration and workflow.
+    - Likely to be easier to use and more intuitive than `bevy_rapier`.
+    - May have more limited functionality.
   - [`bevy_rapier`][project::bevy_rapier]
-    - Maintained officially by the Rapier project developers.
     - This is a "raw" plugin that gives you direct access to Rapier.
     - Gives you the most control, but may be hard to use and not idiomatic-Bevy.
     - You will probably need to read a lot of documentation, harder to learn.
-  - [`heron`][project::heron]
-    - Idiomatic Bevy wrapper around `bevy_rapier`.
-Nice user-friendly integration and workflow.
-    - Likely to be easier to use and more intuitive than `bevy_rapier`.
-    - May have more limited functionality.

 ### Animation

+Starting from Bevy 0.7, there is built-in support for playing predefined asset-driven animations, including 3D skeletal animation.

-For simple "smooth motion" (easing/tweening/interpolation), try [`bevy_tweening`][project::bevy_tweening].
-This might be good enough for moving 2D objects around, moving the camera, or other such transitions.
+However, for "programmatic" / code-driven animation, you may need something else.
+Try [`bevy_tweening`][project::bevy_tweening].
+This might be good enough for moving objects around, moving the camera, smoothly changing colors, or other such transitions.

-For animating 2D sprites, try [`benimator`][project::benimator].
+For animated 2D sprites, try [`benimator`][project::benimator].
+This is for using sprite-sheet assets with many frames of animation.

-For 3D skeletal animation, unfortunately, there do not seem to be plugins yet.

-Also, a long time ago, there was [this PR][bevy::1429] with an attempt to contribute a full-featured animation system to Bevy.
-To my knowledge, it has not (yet) been made available as a separate plugin.

-Proper built-in animation support is one of the main current development focuses for the Bevy project.
-Coming soon!

 ### File Formats